shoutout-labs/CodingAssignment/readme.md

 ###### Task:

-Your task is developing a small search engine which provides the 3 best matching TV series names for a given tv series name/ or part.
-List of the TV series names are provided in resource/data.json file.
-Use content of that file as the knowledge base.
-You can devide the task into the following sub tasks.
+Your task is developing a small search engine that provides the 3 best matching TV series names for a given tv series name/ or part.
+A list of the TV series names is provided in the resource/data.json file.
+Use the content of that file as the knowledge base.
+You can divide the task into the following subtasks.

 1. Develop an application to provide (return) the 3 best matching TV series names for a given input
 2. Expose that application as an API (Use GET method)
-3. Develop a simple web page to frontend users.
-It should contain a input box and a search button.
-When a user types a name/part of the name of a tv series, and click search button, it should show the 3 best matching TV series names from the provided data.json file
+3. Develop a simple web page for frontend users.
+It should contain an input box and a search button.
+When a user types a name/part of the name of a tv series, and click the search button, it should show the 3 best matching TV series names from the provided data.json file

    Ex: This is an example.

      **Note**: Your results may be different.

      **User input**: games thron

-     **results**: 'Game of Thrones', 'Maron', 'Backstrom'
+     **results**: Game of Thrones, Maron, Backstrom

-Solution delivery:
+###### Solution delivery:

+ There are two tasks

-     1. Deploy your web page online (preferred way) and send us the URL. if you are unable to deploy the frontend in an online location, send us a documents with instruction to start the frontend/backend servers in a local machine.
+   1. Deploy your web page online (preferred way) and send us the URL.
+If you are unable to deploy the frontend in an online location, send us a document with instructions to start the front end/back-end servers in a local machine.
-     2. Make a zip or tar file of your entire project and email it to malintha@shoutout.ai address
+   2. Make a zip or tar file of the entire project and email it to malintha@shoutout.ai

 Deadline: You have 3 days to deliver the task.